Mexico captures No.1 drug kingpin 'Shorty' Guzman

 Citing people involved in the operation, he said 25 Marines entered the condominium where Guzman was staying and evaded two security teams there to protect the drug lord.
 Guzman and three other people, including a woman, were asleep at the time.

-The whole operation took around 7-1/2 minutes, Islas said.
-Neighbours only realized it had taken place when they heard the helicopter whisking Guzman away, he added.
+The whole operation took around 7-1/2 minutes and neighbors only realized it had taken place when they heard the helicopter whisking Guzman away, Islas said.

+Mexican TV channel Foro TV broadcast footage of the inside of the relatively modest condominium, where the door to the apartment where Guzman was sleeping had been kicked in.

+A swimming pool was in the yard below, and just across the road, a beach.
+The apartments have views over the sea.

 The United States had placed a $5 million bounty on Guzman's head and authorities in Chicago last year dubbed him the city's first Public Enemy No. 1 since gangster Al Capone.